-It is supposed to contain a certain plant hormone that can increase the production of anti-carcinogenic protease.
-It also enhances the detoxification effect of the liver and is supposed to be quite good for boils and skin blemishes.
+It contains a certain plant hormone that can increase the production of anti-carcinogenic protease.
+It also enhances the liver’s ability to detox.
+Supposed to be quite good for boils and skin blemishes.
 Sounds like a super vegetable huh.